-Our summer and winter residentials are ideal for current engineering students seeking practical, project-based experience, but is suitable for anyone who would like to:
+Our summer and winter residentials are ideal for current undergraduate students seeking practical, project-based experience, but is suitable for anyone who would like to:

 - Gain experience working on a project with real-world impact and in support of the UN’s Sustainable Development Goals.

 - Build a compelling and engaging project portfolio to boost CV’s and support future job/internship applications.

 - Learn workshop skills such as using design software and 3D printing technology, prototyping, and electronics.

 - Develop key workplace skills including: multidisciplinary teamworking, research, making, life-cycle analysis, evaluation, analytical problem-solving, multi-channel communication, self-reflection, independent-thinking, leadership, project management (i.e. planning, design, delivery), market research, stakeholder management, client work, and pitching.

 - Work in an interdisciplinary team of students from all over the world.

 - Work directly with stakeholders and learn how to improve designs through feedback.